-Students will be able to
+Course Objectives: Students will be able to

-- ❖ Study the structure and composition of Indian Constitution - ❖ Learn about the federalism in the Indian context. - ❖ Study the Panchayathi Raj Institutions as a medium of decentralization - ❖ Learn about the three organs of the state in the contemporary scenario.
+- Understand the structure and composition of Indian Constitution - Understand and analyze federalism in the Indian context. - Analyze Panchayathi Raj institutions as a medium of decentralization - ✤ Understand and analyze the three organs of the state in the contemporary scenario.

-Students will be able to
+Course Outcomes: Students will be able to

-- Understand historical background of the constitutional making and its importance for building a democratic India. - ❖ Be aware of the History, features of Indian constitution, the role Governor and Chief Minister, role of state election commission, the decentralization of power between central, state and local self-government. - ❖ Aware of Indian government, the structure of state government, the local Administration. - ❖ Able to evaluate Preamble, Fundamental Rights and Duties, Zilla Panchayat, block level organization, various commissions.
+- Understand historical background of the constitutional making and its importance for building a democratic India. - Able to analyze the History, features of Indian constitution, the role Governor and Chief Minister, role of state election commission, the decentralization of power between central, state and local selfgovernment. - ✤ Aware of Indian government, the structure of state government, the local Administration. - ✤ Able to evaluate Preamble, Fundamental Rights and Duties, Zilla Panchayat, block level organization, various commissions..